pixiebyt3/pixiebyt3/README.md

 ---

 ## 🧰 Tools I Use On Daily Basis
-- VS Code
+- VS Codium
-- Visual Studio 2022
 - Git (CLI, Desktop & Actions)
-- Docker or Hyper-V
+- Docker and KVM

 ---